 Maybe you have snow and freezing temperatures, or maybe you don’t!
 Whether you are shoveling snow or lounging by a palm tree, there’s still winter!
-When the weather turns chilly or not so chilly, why not try some of these winter science experiments and winter STEM activities for preschoolers, kindergarten and elementary kids?
+When the weather turns chilly or not so chilly, try these easy to set up winter science experiments and winter STEM activities for preschoolers, kindergarten and elementary kids.
 Avoid cabin fever this season with great, budget-friendly science experiments and STEM projects!

-The changing seasons are perfect for incorporating different types of science activities into your learning at home or in the classroom.
+The changing seasons are perfect for incorporating different types of STEM activities into your learning at home or in the classroom.
 Kids love themes, and a winter theme makes science so much more engaging!
-Think snow science experiments, snowflake STEM activities, snowmen, ice, frost…
+Think snow science experiments, snowflake STEM activities, snowmen, ice, frost and more!

 These hands-on winter science experiments and STEM activities invite kids to explore, test, think, observe, and discover!
 Experimenting leads to discoveries, and discoveries spark curiosity!

-Kids are constantly learning about how the world works, and winter science experiments are an easy choice.
+Kids constantly learn about the world’s workings, and winter science experiments are an easy choice.
 These winter activities for preschool to elementary grades are simple to set up and use only a few materials.
-Our list below includes physics and chemistry experiments that young children can easily explore with hands-on, playful activities!

 Encourage your kids to make predictions, discuss observations, and re-test their ideas if they don’t get the desired results the first time.
 Science always includes an element of mystery that kids naturally love to figure out!

 Grab this instant free download to get started on your own Winter Observations!

 Activities To Celebrate Winter Solstice

 If you are planning ahead of time, make sure to include fun winter solstice activities!
 The winter and summer solstices are two very important times during the year.

 Ideas: Winter Nature Activities